habitat-sh/core-plans/_RFCs/0003-tracking-package-versions.md

 # Summary
 [summary]: #summary

+Everytime a new major version of software packaged by Habitat is released (whether stable or an edge release), a new core plan must be made for that version (i.e. when Docker11 is released, we should create core/docker11).

-Generic package names (ones which do not specify a version in the name - i.e. "core/docker") must always point to the latest **stable** version of the software.
+Generic package names (ones which do not specify a version in the name - i.e. core/docker) must always point to the latest **stable** version of the software.
 They must not track edge versions of the software.
+They must source the plan for the latest stable plan which tracks that software (i.e. if the current stable version of Docker is Docker10, and the edge version is Docker11, core/docker should source core/docker10).

+If a user wishes to use an edge version of the software (i.e. Docker11 is the edge version, while Docker10 is the stable version), they can do so by directly depending on core/docker11.

 # Motivation
 [motivation]: #motivation

-We currently have several generic packages (i.e. "core/docker") that track the "current" version of the packaged software (as of today, core/docker points to Docker 17).
-When a new major version of the package becomes available, we move the old version (i.e. Docker 16) to a separate plan to track the old version (i.e. "core/docker16") while the "generic" package ("core/docker") will be updated to point to the current major version of the software.
+We currently have several generic packages (i.e. core/docker) that track the current stable version of the packaged software (as of today, core/docker points to Docker 17).
+When a new major version of the package becomes available, we move the old version (i.e. Docker 16) to a separate plan to track the old version (i.e. core/docker16) while the generic package (core/docker) will be updated to point to the current major version of the software.

 However, we do not have a process in place to handle edge releases of software.
 As of today, Docker 18 is the latest edge version of Docker, but the latest stable version is still Docker 17.
 This brought us to the question - should "core/docker" track the latest stable version or the latest edge version?